bytedance/bhook/README.md

 [README 中文版](README.zh-CN.md)

-ByteHook(aka bhook) is a PLT hook framework for Android app.
-It provides an overall solution for using PLT hook in Android app.
+ByteHook is an Android PLT hook library which supports armeabi-v7a, arm64-v8a, x86 and x86_64.

 Most of ByteDance's Android apps(including Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution in production.

+If you need an Android inline hook library, please move to [ShadowHook](https://github.com/bytedance/android-inline-hook).

 ## Features